 If you are like me . . . you will be at home with your family for the foreseeable future.

 Now, your little ones might not be at school or nursery, or your local speech therapy might not be available, but this doesn’t mean your child needs to miss out on language activities.
-As a therapist, I am constantly saying that language development is a daily, parent-led, home-placed task . . . and so the current climate provides an opportunity to try something new and do some good.
+As a therapist, I am constantly saying that language development is a daily, parent-led, home-placed task . . . and so the current school situation provides an opportunity to try something new to achieve language development milestones.

 A little bit everyday goes a long way!
 So when you are looking for something productive to do with 10 minutes, check out some of the fun-filled, language-rich activities below.

 None of the learning games or language activities below require anything fancy or expensive, and should use things you already have in your homes!

 Hard to get them to do anything that doesn’t involve a screen?
 Don’t worry!
 Check out the Speech Blubs App to use screen time productively and positively to get that language going.

 5 Activities to Do at Home to Boost Language Development